10 Day Tour : April 2022

-Come with me on this small group, bespoke tour for 10 fabulous days as we find the best the region has to offer and go off the beaten track to discover some of the hidden gems of Central Otago.
+We are repeating our hugely successful 2021 tour in 2022.
+Come with me on this small group, bespoke itinerary for 10 fabulous days as we find the best the region has to offer and go off the beaten track to discover some of the hidden gems of Central Otago.
 You won’t find another tour like this one!

 Queenstown • Clyde • Cromwell • Wanaka • Arrowtown • Glenorchy